moficodes/cert-manager-webhook-dnsimple/README.md

 ./scripts/fetch-test-binaries.sh
 ```

-Then duplicate the `.sample` files in `testdata/ovh/` and update the configuration with the appropriate OVH credentials.
+Then duplicate the `*.sample` files in `testdata/dnsimple/` and update the configuration with the appropriate DNSIMPLE credentials.

 Now you can run the test suite with: